iablon/HomeAssistant-Touchpad-Card/README.md

 Work in progress
 # Touchpad Card for Homeassistant
-Finally you can control your tv from your phone without watching.
+Finally you can control your tv from your phone easily.
 # Freatures:
   - Directionl commands;
   - Click, doubleclick and hold;